DamoM73/python-oop-with-deepest-dungeon/stage_8.md

 ## Final Make

-The tutorials are now over.
-It is time to make this dungeon yours by adding new features.
-The Extensions Ideas page has some suggestions.
+The tutorials are finished.
+Now it’s your turn to make the dungeon your own by adding new features.
+You can check the Extension Ideas page for inspiration.

-The current code does have a couple of logical errors, but you will have to test it to find out what they are and then try and solve them.
-Don't forget to use your debugger to help you with this.
+There are a few logic mistakes in the code, but you’ll need to test the game to find them and work out how to fix them.
+Make sure you use your debugger to help.

-Good luck.
-May your adventure be long and fruitful.
+Good luck on your adventure.